shadders/BitcoinWallet/README.md

   - Build the jar: jar cmf manifest.mf BitcoinWallet.jar -C classes . -C resources .
   - Build the documentation: javadoc @doc-list
   - Copy BitcoinWallet.jar and the 'lib' directory to wherever you want to store the executables.
   - Create a shortcut to start BitcoinWallet using java.exe for a command window or javaw.exe for GUI only.
-For example:

-      java.exe -Xmx256m -jar path-to-executables\BitcoinWallet.jar PROD

 Runtime Options